 Fewer women are interested in participating in the digital sector, be it higher education, jobs or entrepreneurships.
-The recent study on Women in the digital age confirms this worrying trend with only 24 out of every 1000 female graduates having an ICT related subject - of which a meagre 6 go on to work in the digital sector.
+The recent study on Women in the digital age confirms this worrying trend with only 24 out of every 1000 female graduates having an ICT related subject - of which only six go on to work in the digital sector.
 The findings of the study show that there is a decrease in this number when compared to 2011.
 The study also found that if more women were to enter the digital jobs market, it could create an annual EUR 16 billion GDP boost for the European economy.

 In view of the findings from the study, Mariya Gabriel, Commissioner in charge of Digital Economy and Society has outlined actions as part of her strategy that will facilitate an increase in the participation of women in the digital sector.
 The actions will focus on three main areas:

 Her strategy outlines actions related to the focal points and will be implemented in the course of the next two years.

 The Digital4Her conference took place on 19 June 2018 where measures were taken to get more women into the digital sector.
 20 IT companies co-signed a declaration committing to provide an inclusive and gender-balanced work culture and environment.
 The European Network for Women in Digital, an online database was launched at the event, and organisations working on girls/women in the digital sector can network and collaborate on ideas and experiences in this field.